• Skip to main content

 grains

-You need 5 and ½ cups of oats total.
+You need 5 and ½ cups of oats in total.
 Quick Oats will work best.
 Rolled oats, also called old-fashioned oats will not cook as quickly.
 While the health benefits of whole grains are higher, steel cut oats take much longer to cook.

 Take 2 cups of quick cooking oats and throw them in a blender to basically make a quick oat flour.
 I used my Ninja Bullet, but no worries, a regular blender will work.
 Aim for larger than normal flour but don’t worry about exactly how fine they get.
 They’ll still do the job of giving your texture a more creamy oatmeal taste.